Chart Color Schemes

 Balwyn hosts a notably older demographic compared to the national average

-The median age in Balwyn is 43 years, considerably higher than Greater Melbourne's average of 37 years and the national average of 38 years.
-The age profile shows that those aged 65-74 years make up 11.4%, while those aged 25-34 years comprise 9.8%.
-Since 2021, the percentage of those aged 75-84 has grown from 6.9% to 8.3%, while the 45-54 age group has declined from 14.2% to 13.2%.
+The median age in Balwyn is 43 years, which is higher than Greater Melbourne's average of 37 years and exceeds the national average of 38 years.
+The age profile shows that those aged 65-74 make up 11.4% of the population, while those aged 25-34 comprise only 9.9%.
+Between 2021 and present, the 75 to 84 age group has increased from 6.9% to 8.4%, and the 15 to 24 cohort has grown from 13.7% to 14.8%.
+Conversely, the 45 to 54 age group has decreased from 14.2% to 13.2%.
 By 2041, demographic projections indicate significant shifts in Balwyn's age structure.
-The 85+ age cohort is projected to rise substantially, increasing by 450 people (71%) from 633 to 1,084.
-Notably, the combined 65+ age groups are expected to account for 83% of total population growth.
-Conversely, the 25-34 and 0-4 age cohorts are projected to experience population declines.
+The 85+ age cohort is projected to rise substantially, increasing by 483 people (76%) from 633 to 1,117.
+Notably, the combined 65+ age groups will account for 83% of total population growth.
+On the other hand, the 25 to 34 and 0 to 4 age cohorts are expected to experience population declines.